Berkeley Piano Club

 The Berkeley Piano Club was founded in 1893 by Berkeley women.
 In 1912 the club built a clubhouse designed by William L. Woollett with an internationally known performance space.
-It was designated a city historical landmark in 2005.
-The designation also includes the house, final home of John Galen Howard (his wife was club president from 1911-1913), in an upstairs workshop of which a trigger was designed for the atomic bomb by a Manhattan Project scientist.
+It was designated by the city as a Berkeley Landmark in 2005.
+The designation also includes the house, final home of John Galen Howard (his wife was club president from 1911–1913), in an upstairs workshop of which a trigger was designed for the atomic bomb by a Manhattan Project scientist.
 The landmark designation made the property eligible for state funding and a restoration was also completed in 2005.

 Nicolas Slonimsky lectured at the clubhouse in 1971.